Frequently Asked Questions

 Q: What is Community Thread?

 Community Thread is a community-supported nonprofit that strengthens local neighborhoods.
 We maximize resources and volunteers to improve the quality of life of adults and their families.
 We do this by providing services aimed at older adults, particularly those desiring to live independently.
 Our name symbolizes our belief that each act of service is a thread that ties people, communities and lives together.

 Q: Is this the Senior Center?

 Yes.
-Both the Stillwater and Bayport Senior Centers are part of the Senior and Adult Services of Community Thread.
-We have other Senior and Adult Services: Transportation and Chore Services.
+Both the Stillwater and Bayport Centers are part of the older adult services at Community Thread.
+We have other Older Adult Services: Transportation and Chore Services.
 We also offer volunteer opportunities through our Volunteer Center.

 Q: Do I need to live in Stillwater or Bayport to attend events and programs at these locations?